-Through the setup wizard you're able to configure your Google Ads connection to query each account - no matter how many you have - and combine them into a single report/table within your destination.
+Through the setup wizard you can configure your Google Ads connection to query each account - no matter how many you have - and combine them into tables (one per each report) within your destination.

 You can also load data from different Google Ads accounts into separate schemas within your destination by selecting the relevant accounts and reports you want to load into the schema.

 While configuration in the UI, many fields within Google Ads reports cannot be selected in conjunction with other fields, so rather than simply selecting all fields of a report, you may want to review the above link to figure out exactly which metrics you want to sync.

 Because of this limitation, if it's imperative that you receive fields that conflict with one another, you may need to set up two different reports within one connector (or even another Google Ads connector targeting another schema name).

 dateas a field because we require it for incremental updates.

 Supported Account typeslink

 There are two types of Google Ads accounts.
 Both determine the level of access they have.

 Manager account (former MCC - My Client Center) is a Google Ads account type for advertisers or agencies who are managing multiple client accounts.
 You can read more about a Manager account's access levels on Google Ads's website.

 Client accounts only have access to information stored within their account.
 A normal client account does not begin with access to the API.
 To get the API access, the client account needs to be associated with an Google Ads manager account, and only then does it receive API access, allowing you (and Fivetran) to query data for that original account.
 If you don't already have one of these accounts, you'll need to create one by following Google's instructions.

 The following image illustrates the relationship between individual and manager accounts.